AbdimulhinYussuf3675/instagram_clone/README.md

 ## Description
 Instagram_clone is simply a clone of the website for the popular photo app Instagram

+## User stories
+>As a user I should be able to:

+* Sign in to the application to start using.
+* Upload my pictures to the application.
+* See my profile with all my pictures.
+* Follow other users and see their pictures on my timeline.
+* Like a picture and leave a comment on it.

 ## Setup Instructions:
 ### Requirements